Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

 \subsection{Proof of ergodicity}

-\begin{prop} For $0<p<1$, the PCA $F_p$ has no stationary distribution in which the symbol $\ques$ appears with positive probability. \end{prop}

-\begin{proof} It suffices to show that there is no shift-invariant and reflection-symmetric stationary distribution in which the symbol $\ques$ appears with positive probability.
+\begin{prop} For any $p$ and $q$, the PCA $F_{p,q}$ has no stationary distribution in which the symbol $\ques$ appears with positive probability. \end{prop} \begin{proof} It suffices to show that there is no shift-invariant and reflection-invariant stationary distribution in which the symbol $\ques$ appears with positive probability.
 For consider iterating the PCA starting from the distribution $\delta_{\ques}$ concentrated on the configuration with $\ques$ at all sites.
-By Lemma \ref{lemma:monotonicity}(ii), the probability $F_p^n\delta_{\ques}(\ques)$ is non-increasing, and if there is any stationary distribution $\mu$ with positive probability of $\ques$, then $F_p^n\delta_{\ques}(\ques)$ is bounded below by $\mu(\ques)$ for all $n$, and so does not converge to 0.
-Then any limit point of the sequence of C{\'e}saro sums of $F_p^n \delta_{\ques}$ is a stationary distribution that has positive probability of $\ques$, and that is also shift-invariant and reflection-symmetric.
+By Lemma \ref{lemma:monotonicity}(ii), the probability $F_{p,q}^n\delta_{\ques}(\ques)$ is non-increasing, and if there is any stationary distribution $\mu$ with positive probability of $\ques$, then $F_{p,q}^n\delta_{\ques}(\ques)$ is bounded below by $\mu(\ques)$ for all $n$, and so does not converge to 0.
+Then any limit point of the sequence of C{\'e}saro sums of $F_{p,q}^n \delta_{\ques}$ is a stationary distribution that has positive probability of $\ques$, and that is also shift-invariant and reflection-symmetric.

+The idea will be to compare the \emph{weight function} $w$ defined at (\ref{wdef}) before and after applying a step of the evolution.

+To shorten the proof, we write $\tw$ for a pair of consecutive symbols to be summed over the three possibilities $?0,0?,??$ (i.e.\ the pairs which can lead to a $?$ at the next step), so that for example $\mu(\tw1)=\mu(?01)+\mu(0?1)+\mu(??1)$.
+We also write $r=1-p-q$.

-For a shift-invariant distribution $\nu$ on $\{0,\ques,1\}^{\Z}$, we have the following three equalities:
+Suppose $\mu$ is a shift-invariant distribution.
+Then we have the equalities